 Temporal Variation in Parasite Prevalence

 Species interactions are not static and will vary over time.
 Parasitism is no exception, and as a result parasite prevalence (the proportion of the host population infected with parasites) is not a constant in natural systems.
 Besides the immediate effects this variation has on the host organism through reduced risk of infection, these differences have the potential to scale up to community-levels effects.
-Over the course of two summer field seasons, members of the Siepielski lab and I visited various lakes in northwest and west-central Arkansas and northeast Oklahoma, collecting adult odonates from both fish- and fishless lakes.
+Over the course of three summer field seasons, members of the Siepielski lab and I visited various lakes in northwest and west-central Arkansas and northeast Oklahoma, collecting adult odonates from both fish- and fishless lakes.
 These different lakes have a variety of unique species assemblages, predator types, and habitat, giving a more robust and complete representation of the ecology of this system.
 Collected samples are processed back at the lab to measure both the prevalence and intensity of infection at the various sites.
 I am investigating how the prevalence and intensity of parasitism changes over time, and what factors may explain these changes.